ikhorn/plget/README.md

 how h/w shaping behaves in case of several streams etc. The "lat" is set by default, but only if -f option is not used.
 All can be used in one line "-f lat,hwts,ipgap".
-Also, if stack latency before entering packet scheduler is needed, -f "sched" can be ued, relevant only for modes with TX, like echo-lat, rtt, tx-lat.
+Also, if stack latency before entering packet scheduler is needed, -f "sched" can be used, relevant only for modes with TX, like echo-lat, rtt, tx-lat.
+Also if no worries about printing progress bar while measurements, the -o "rt_print" can be set.

 # EXAMPLES